johnelliott/Waybot/README.md

 # Waybot 📈

 A web app to monitor sensor data form [Waybot traffic counter](https://github.com/johnelliott/wb-counter).
-See it live [here](https://waybot.primitivemachine.com).

 ### About
 This app tries to load fast by using small assets, compression and some initial markup and CSS before the react app starts.
 A service worker caches assets on supported clients.